lolgab/mill-crossplatform/README.md

   trait Shared extends CrossPlatformCrossScalaModule object jvm extends Shared
   // the cross-module should have only one parameter named `val crossScalaJSVersion: String`
   // for it to work correctly.
-Extend `CrossScalaJSModule` to which requires it. class JSModule(val crossScalaJSVersion: String) extends Shared with CrossScalaJSModule object js extends Cross[JSModule](scalaJSVersions: _*) }
+Extend `CrossScalaJSModule` which requires it. class JSModule(val crossScalaJSVersion: String) extends Shared with CrossScalaJSModule object js extends Cross[JSModule](scalaJSVersions: _*) }